crazyscot/tangent-lightroom/README.md

 * Crop Corners
 * Flag
 * Rotate/Export
-* Modes menu (two pages worth)
+* Modes menu (two pages, identified by the legend under the first dial)

 ### Tangent Element, Ripple

-I don't have one of these panels, so while I've created a files you may want to play around with the mapping.
+I don't have one of these panels, so while I've created map files you may want to play around with the mapping.
 You can do this in the _Tangent Hub_.

 If you'd like to contribute your mapping, you'll need to export it from the Mapper (File → Manage Control Maps) - please create an issue on the GitHub page and attach the mapping file.
-(Or, even better, send in a pull request, but to do that effectively you'll need to understand the XML generator in TangentMappingDefinitions.py.)
+(Or, even better, send in a pull request, but to do that effectively you'll need to understand the XML generator in TangentMappingDefinitions.py...)

 #### Modes